charlieocurtis/bathymetry-plot/docs/DEVLOGS.md

 >
 > <em>UPDATE: I have since done this, it was not as challenging as I had previously thought and so now the web app works
 > on all three of the systems I have access to.</em>

+> ## 24/01/2025
+> Another admin day, sorting out commenting and generally docs.
+Attempted to fix issues with running on MacOS.